smabuk/VersioningDemos/README.md

 * File Version - this is used to see which DLL is later.
     It has the pattern x.x.x.x usually considered to be Major.Minor.Build.Revision
 * Product Version - also known as the InformationalVersion within the assembly.
 This is a freeform text version that is used for descriptive purposes.
+    * Currently the format of this follows the Semantic Versioning pattern.
+    * You can read more at [semver.org](https://semver.org/)
 * Assembly Version - the version of the assembly

 ## Projects